Skip to main content

 In today’s modern, fast-paced world of work, there are a growing number of ‘unseen’ factors that can pose a threat to the mental health of employees.
 These psychosocial risks include:

-• Job demands and insecurity
+• Toxic leadership behaviors, job demands and insecurity

-• Organisational culture
+• Organizational culture

 • Violence, harassment and bullying

-Such risks are typically the result of poor job design or an unhealthy organisational culture — factors that can have a major impact on employee health and well-being.
-Mercer Marsh Benefits (MMB) Health Trends 2025[1] report showed that psychosocial risk (toxic work environment, stress from work pressures), were the number three risk factor on employer-sponsored medical plan costs globally, according to insurers.
+Such risks are typically the result of poor job design or an unhealthy management culture — factors that can have a major impact on employee health and well-being.
+Mercer Marsh Benefits (MMB) Health Trends 2025[1] report showed that psychosocial risks (toxic work environment, stress from work pressures), were the number three risk factor on employer-sponsored medical plan costs globally, according to insurers.
 And yet MMB’s People Risk 2024 research[2] found that just 29% of employers have effective initiatives in place to create a psychologically safe workplace and address work-related causes of mental distress.

 Raise awareness and understanding of psychosocial risk factors